DeliData: A dataset for deliberation in multi-party problem solving: Analysis

 \subsection{Two-party and multi-party conversations}

 While in our dataset two-party and multi-party (3 or more participants) conversations have similar statistics, there are notable differences that we highlight in this section.
 In Figure~\ref{fig:dyadsvtriads}, we present histograms comparing three conversational statistics - the total number of messages, number of unique tokens and participation balance, represented by entropy.
-First, dialogues between two interlocutors have mostly between 10 and 25 utterances, while group discussions in DeliData are uniformly represented in a larger range, between 20 and 40 utterances, with a long tail of conversations longer than 50 utterances.
-This naturally occurs, as multiparty discussions, contain more arguments and exchange of ideas.
+First, dialogues between two interlocutors have mostly between 10 and 25 utterances, while group discussions in DeliData are distributed in a wider range, between 20 and 40 utterances, with a long tail of conversations longer than 50 utterances.
+This occurs naturally, as multiparty discussions contain more arguments and exchange of ideas.
 Likewise, participants in these discussions tend to use a larger vocabulary of words, as shown on the histograms of the unique tokens.

-In this analysis, we also look at how balanced are the conversations, i.e.\ whether all of the participants contributed equally.
-We calculate the participation entropy similarly to \citet{niculae2016conversational}, where the entropy is maximised if everyone participated equally, and approaches 0 if there is a large imbalance.
-In our dataset, the balance for two-party conversation is better, where 40 \% of the discussions are almost uniformly balanced, while in the multi-party discussions, it is often the case that one of the participants is driving the discussion.
+In this analysis, we also look at how balanced the conversations are, i.e.\ whether all of the participants contributed equally.
+We calculate the participation entropy similarly to \citet{niculae2016conversational}, where it is maximised if everyone participates equally, and approaches 0 if there is a large imbalance.
+In our dataset, the balance for two-party conversations is better, where 40 \% of the discussions are almost uniformly balanced, while in multi-party discussions, it is often the case that one of the participants is driving the discussion.
 This is not surprising, as in one-to-one conversations if one of the participants asks a question, it is customary that the other participant answers.
 Such is not the case for multi-party discussions, where some of the participants may decide to have a more passive role.